S.Korea seeks to kickstart talks to resolve historical feuds with Japan

 Some analysts say Korea might be put on the back burner while Kishida presses to achieve Abe's unrealised dreams, including constitutional reform aimed at allowing Japanese troops to fight overseas.

-But some Korean officials see Japan is more willing to talk now, with pressure by U.S. President Joe Biden's administration also playing a potential role.
+But some Korean officials see Japan as more willing to talk now, with pressure by U.S. President Joe Biden's administration also playing a potential role.

-"We see great potential in stronger trilateral relationships," Derek Chollet, Counselor of the U.S. State Department, told Reuters this week.
+"We see great potential in stronger trilateral relationships," Derek Chollet, Counsellor of the U.S. State Department, told Reuters this week.

 At home, the Yoon government is gathering opinions from victims of forced labour, lawyers and experts via a newly launched public-private panel, which held its second hearing on Thursday.